 Every user interaction is measured and recorded, such as surgical gaze, respect for tissue and efficiency of movement, widely connected with surgical proficiency, to provide accurate real-time feedback all within a single display that can be accessed anywhere by any device.
 It is this data from the dashboard, which provides performance insights, leading to actionable learnings, all enabling an improvement of skills development and learning pathways.
 The data collected is also compliant with CME (AAOS)* and CPD (RCS)** specifications, allowing the use of either modality to count towards a surgeons’ ongoing professional development.

-and 2019 winners of the SXSW Innovation Award for VR/AR & MR, Fundamental Surgery is deployed with medical institutions around the world, including Mayo Clinic and UCLA in the U.S., UCLH in the U.K. and Sana in Germany.
+Named as one of the best inventions of 2018 by Time magazine and 2019 winners of the SXSW Innovation Award for VR/AR & MR, Fundamental Surgery is deployed with medical institutions around the world, including Mayo Clinic and UCLA in the U.S., UCLH in the U.K. and Sana in Germany.